scala/scala-jenkins-infra/doc/maintenance.md

 #### Linux node

-Here hostname might be e.g. `jenkins-master` and username could be omitted to accept the default in your `~/.ssh/config`, or might be e.g. `ec2-user`.
+Here `hostname` might be e.g. `jenkins-master` and username can be omitted to accept the default in your `~/.ssh/config`, or can be explicitly supplied e.g. `ec2-user@jenkins-master`.

 ```
-ssh username@hostname
+ssh hostname   # or username@hostname to override your ~/.ssh/config default
 sudo su --login # --login needed on ubuntu to set SSL_CERT_FILE (it's done in /etc/profile.d)
 chef-client
 ```